ArtS/arts.github.com/_posts/2016-07-09-how-to-set-default-selected-value-on-drop-down-list-from-database.md

 {% highlight csharp %}
 @Html.DropDownListFor(
     m => m.CountryId, // Specifies where to store selected country Id
-                      // It need to be null for the default selection to work!
+                      // It needs to be null for the default selection to work!

     Model.Countries, // just supply already created collection of SelectListItems